awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-detective-memberinvitation.md

 ### Sending a behavior graph invitation to a member account<a name="aws-resource-detective-memberinvitation--examples--Sending_a_behavior_graph_invitation_to_a_member_account"></a>

-This example shows how to declare a new `AWS:Detective:MemberInvitation` resource to create a new invitation to a member account\.
+This example shows how to declare a new `AWS:Detective:MemberInvitation` resource to create a new invitation to a member account and send an email notification\.

 #### JSON<a name="aws-resource-detective-memberinvitation--examples--Sending_a_behavior_graph_invitation_to_a_member_account--json"></a>